cloudposse/terraform-aws-efs-backup/README.md

-# terraform-aws-efs-backup
+# terraform-aws-mongo-backup

-Terraform module designed to easily backup EFS filesystems to S3 using DataPipeline.
+Terraform module designed to easily backup mongo filesystems to S3 using DataPipeline.

 The workflow is simple:

 * Periodically launch resource (EC2 instance) based on schedule
 * Execute the shell command defined in the activity on the instance
-* Sync data from Production EFS to S3 Bucket by using `aws-cli`
+* Sync data from Production mongo to S3 Bucket by using `aws-cli`
 * The execution log of the activity is stored in `S3`
 * Publish the success or failure of the activity to an `SNS` topic
 * Automatically rotate the backups using `S3 lifecycle rule`